pramodith/pramodith.github.io/_posts/2025-05-12-medical-definition-understanding.md

 ### Generation Parameters
-In order to simulate greedy decoding we set the temperature to 0 and top_p to 0.001.
-Such a small top_p almost guarantees that just the token with the highest logit is selected at each decoding step.
+In order to simulate greedy decoding we set the **temperature to 0 and top_p to 0.001**.
+Such a small top_p almost guarantees that the token with the highest logit is always selected at each decoding step.

 ### JudgeLLM Prompt